Analytical tools

 Atomic Force Microscopy (AFM) Analysis

-Atomic Force Microscopy (AFM) analysis is a characterization technique with a resolution that can measure in fractions of a nanometer.
-It is one of the most important techniques for imaging on the nanometer scale and has the advantage of imaging almost any type of surface, including polymers, ceramics, composites, glass, and biological samples.
+Atomic Force Microscopy (AFM) is a high-resolution characterization technique capable of measuring fractions of a nanometer.
+It is essential for imaging at the nanometer scale and can be used on various surfaces, including polymers, ceramics, composites, glass, biological samples, and more.

 Energy Dispersive X-ray Nanoanalysis (EDX)

-Discover the benefits of our Energy Dispersive X-ray Nanoanalysis (EDS) Analysis.
-Contact NASAT Labs to learn more about how we can assist with your material characterization needs.
+Contact us to learn how we can assist with your material characterization needs.